harshalplus1/Rugeved_AI_Taskphase/README.md

     Git & Github Setup - Done
     To learn Linear Regression and Logistic Regression - Done Evaluated the give train and test Dataset

+Week 4

+    OpenCV Documentation and Reading from the sources -